cnncnglsttlr/rockbuster-sql-analysis/README.md

 - How do film pricing and genre affect rentals?

 ## SQL Queries
 All final SQL queries are provided in a dedicated `.sql` file.
-Each query is documented with its **Analysis Title** (matching the original Excel workbook) and comments.

 ## Tableau Dashboard
 An interactive dashboard was created to visualize the insights: